Chilean Myrtle Berry

 Known in Chile as Arrayán or Palo Colorado, and often called by its genus name “Luma” here in North America.
-Chilean Myrtle Berry is one of the most gorgeous species in the myrtle family, with its delicate and fragrant waxy foliage, contorted, muscular orange trunks, and peeling bark.
-It’s one of the first woody species to colonize an area after ground disturbance (along with Maqui berry) in southern Chile.
+With its delicate and fragrant waxy foliage, contorted, muscular orange trunks, and peeling bark Chilean Myrtle Berry is one of the most gorgeous species in the myrtle family!
+It’s one of the first woody species to colonize an area after ground disturbance, along with Maqui berry, in southern Chile.
 Fast-growing, it can eventually reach 30 feet but can be kept a manageable size with pruning.
 Abundant white flowers are followed by deep purple myrtle berries perfect for fresh eating, jams, smoothies, or cheesecake.

 Latin Name: Luma apiculata

 Site and Soil: 1/2 day to full sun and well-drained soil.

 Hardiness: Hardy to approx. 10° F or lower when established

 Bearing Age: 2 years after planting.

 Yield: 5-6 lbs.

 Pests & Diseases: Chilean Myrtle is not bothered by pests and diseases.